bigmountainstudio/What-is-new-in-SwiftUI-WWDC24/data-frameworks.md

 @Nicklas
  asked:
 A common scenario is to have Swift model classes with enum attributes.
 For simplicity, assume it's a Swift enum of the type Int and no associated value.
 How should we model such a NSManagedObject Swift class so that it's as easy as possible to migrate to Swift Data when we can require iOS 17?
-What sh…
-See more
+What should the Swift class look like?
+And what should the Core Data model look like?
+I did not see any example if this in the WWDC sample code.
 4 replies

 WWDC Bot